kalvir781/kalv/posts/2025/wildfires.md

 layout: layouts/post.njk
 ---

 Wildfires.
 Insane.
 Over the last couple of years, I've seen so many fires around BC/Alberta.
+Even last late summer, I drove to Jasper, and was shocked to see it burnt down, it looked like an apocalypse.
 And they are just growing and growing.

 About 2 years ago, I designed a system of engineering and electronics that would affordable for all countries in the world and no one wanted to work with me.